-So of course Marvel green lit the sequel (billed as the twelfth installment in the X-Men film series), which will see Ryan Reynolds again playing the Merc with a Mouth from the Marvel Comics.
+So of course Marvel gave the green light to Deadpool 2 (billed as the twelfth installment in the X-Men film series), which will see Ryan Reynolds again playing Wade Wilson, the Merc with a Mouth from the Marvel Comics.
 The first movie saw Reynolds’ Wade Wilson turn into the foul-mouthed mercenary, as he sought revenge on evil scientist Ajax (Ed Skrein), who tortured and turned him into the disfigured anti-superhero with accelerated healing abilities he becomes.
+Deadpool 2 will introduce a whole new host of Marvel characters from the Deadpool comic book series.

 The Release Of Marvel’s Deadpool 2 Trailer

-So things have moved quickly for the hotly awaited sequel, the first movie was in development for a staggering 11 years, but already we’ve had a Deadpool 2 trailer (see above).
-Along with plenty of juicy details about who’ll be joining, like the Cable Deadpool 2 casting news for instance.
+So things have moved quickly for the hotly awaited sequel, the first movie was in development for a staggering 11 years, but already we’ve had a Deadpool 2 teaser trailer (see above).
+Along with plenty of juicy details about who’ll be joining, like the fellow Deadpool mutant Cable and rival mercenary Domino casting news for instance.

 It’s not quite a Deadpool 2 trailer, more of a teaser clip that was shown in cinemas before another Fox superhero movie, Logan.
 The amusing clip shows Deadpool trying to help a guy getting mugged.
 But it all ends very, very badly when the Merc with the Mouth takes too long trying to change into costume in a telephone box.